 If you want to bring less but you do have an allotted budget for cold weather clothing and shopping, go the Japan’s apparel stores.
 The prices are most likely 20-50% less than their prices in the PH. i.e., UNIQLO.

 Japan is quite a fashionable country too.
 You will get to see people who have glam boots and winter coats.
 Not only that, some people are still wearing skirts even when it’s freaking cold.
 For the sake of fashion, huh?
 If you’re not very good at adapting to changing environments, well, you still should adapt!

 4. Accommodation (Hostel, Ryokan, etc)

 This one’s the tricky part.
-As budget travelers, we would not want to spend most of our money in hotel accommodations.
+As budget travellers, we would not want to spend most of our money in hotel accommodations.
 You’d only get to sleep and clean yourself anyway.
 There’s a cheaper way for that.
-Include Hostels, Couchsurfing and AirBnB on your list.
+Include Hostels, Couchsurfing and Airbnb on your list.

 On our 3rd night, we were at Kinosaki Onsen.
 We stayed at a Ryokan (a Japanese traditional setting).
 This was our most expensive accommodation during our stay but the price was definitely worth it.
 I think we get to spend about 2800++ Php each on that night.
 More details about the Kinosaki Onsen over the next articles.
 Note: This is not from AirBnB.

-On our fourth night, we spent our accommodation at Hostel Ginkaku-ji administered by Rio.
+On our fourth night, we spent our accommodation at Hostel Gingaku-ji administered by Rio.
 We booked our stay at AirBnB and it was a great experience staying at this hostel.
 Rio was also very accommodating and friendly.
-AirBnb reviews soon!
 I also recommend this Hostel to future Japan travelers. 😀

 December 8-9 AirBnB: 1594 Php